Hana to Yume

 (花とゆめ, Hana to Yume), also known as (花ゆめ, HanaYume), is a semi-monthly Japanese shōjo manga magazine published by Hakusensha on the 5th and 20th of every month.
 The magazine is B5-size, and always comes with furoku or free supplements, such as drama CDs, pencil boards (shitajiki), manga anthologies, stationery, and calendars.
 Hana to Yume was ranked fourth by Japanese girls as their favorite manga anthology in a survey conducted by Oricon in 2006.

 Hana to Yume also has several other magazines under its name, such as The Hana to Yume, Bessatsu Hana to Yume, Shōnen Hana to Yume, and Trifle by Hana to Yume.
+Hana to Yume+ was launched in April 2026 as an online manga platform.
+It operates as a free mobile app and website serializing manga under the Hana to Yume imprint as well as original titles.

 History

 The readers have been 95% female.
 Its demographic consists of 4% of readers under 13, 62.2% for 13–18 years old, 18.6% for 19–23 years old, and those who are 24 and older comprising the remaining 15.2%.

 In 2009, the magazine celebrated its 35th anniversary and collaborated with Yahoo!
 Japan Comic, which digitally distributes the magazine's serialized manga.
-Glass Mask by Suzue Miuchi and Hanazakari no Kimitachi e by Hisaya Nakajō are among the 235 titles available to be read online.
+Glass Mask by Suzue Miuchi and Hana-Kimi by Hisaya Nakajo are among the 235 titles available to be read online.
 To commemorate the magazine's anniversary, there was an internet radio broadcast streaming at Yahoo!
 Japan for an hour and a half.
 Suzue Miuchi was the guest in the second episode of the radio show, broadcast on May 4, 2009.

 In 2020, it was announced that various issues would be delayed or combined due to the COVID-19 pandemic.
+In 2024, Hana Yume marked its fiftieth anniversary.